 Although each Salvation Army Territory is governed according to the laws and regulations of the country or countries in which it is established, there is an authority handed down to the appointed leader of each territory from the General of The Salvation Army whose office is International Headquarters in London.

 The territory is further divided into divisions with a number of Salvation Army Corps (churches), social and community centres found in each.
-Each Salvation Army corps, social or community centre, is able to source its own supplies, in most instances these supplies comprising food, stationery, literature, and other materials pertinent to the activities of those centres.
+In addition to centrally mandated contracts each Salvation Army corps, social or community centre, is able to source its own supplies, in most instances these supplies comprising food, stationery, literature, and other materials pertinent to the activities of those centres.
 For the most part, such purchasing will be from national supermarket chains, reputable web based purchasing, or local, family owned businesses.

-A Supplier Ethical Declaration is being finalised that will specifically cover the Modern Slavery Act 2015 among other areas of ethical, environmental, employment law and best practice.
-This will be referenced in the standard purchase Terms and Conditions of the Salvation Army.
-All suppliers submitting tender responses for the provision of goods or services to the Procurement Unit will have to confirm their agreement and acceptance of the terms and conditions.
-These same terms and conditions will be rolled out to existing suppliers.
+A Supplier Ethical Declaration which also specifically covers the Modern Slavery Act 2015 among other areas of ethical, environmental, employment law and best practice has been approved by the board of directors.
+This is referenced in the standard purchase Terms and Conditions of the Salvation Army making compliance with it a contractual requirement for all suppliers and operating under the standard terms and conditions of the Salvation Army.
+In addition all suppliers and contractors submitting tender responses for the provision of goods or services to the Procurement Unit have to confirm their agreement and acceptance of the terms and conditions and the ethical declaration.
+These same terms and conditions and ethical declaration are being rolled out to existing suppliers and contractors.

 Throughout the next financial year the Procurement Unit will be placing a high priority on reviewing the organisation’s supply chains to identify any area at risk of Modern Slavery, ensuring that those areas receive particular scrutiny and are appropriately audited.